Opening of the mouth ceremony: Special tools

-Statues: The ceremony was previously only done on statues, ushabtis, and temples, yet transitioned through the middle and new kingdoms to be done mainly on corpses.
-However, if somehow the dead body was destroyed or was unretrievable, it was believed the statues and ushabtis could be used as a replacement.
+Statues: The ceremony was originally performed on statues, ushabtis, and even temples, but in the Middle and New Kingdoms came to be mainly carried out on mummies..
 Some texts of the ceremony such as in the tomb of Rekhmire describe this and use the instruments to touch the statue in the appropriate places of its body.

 Ritual adze used for touching the mouth and other areas of the body in the ceremony.

-Ritual adze: An arm shaped ritual censer used for touching the eyes and mouth to restore the individuals senses.
+Ritual adze: A symbolic adze used for touching the eyes and mouth to restore the individuals senses.

 Peseshkef: Believed to mean ‘splitter of his ka-spirit’.
 These were forked blades made of obsidian, glass, or stone that were created as burial goods.
 During the Old Kingdom, it is evident that these objects were initially employed to sever umbilical cords during childbirth, a practice that aligns with its spiritual association with rebirth.
 Nevertheless, the precise ritual in which they were originally intended for during this period remains unclear.

 A calf's leg: The leg of a calf was believed to extract the “ba” from the deceased’s body so that it would be able to move freely after death.
 The “ba” (the personality of the individual) would merge with their “ka”, or life force to form their “akh”.
 Its use was similar to that of the adze - touching the mouth and other areas of the body.
 It was also held up to the lips painted on the coffin.
 It was more prevalent throughout the old kingdom.

 Incense: Incense was burned to purify the air as well as create an appeasing smell for the gods during the ceremony.